EU Presidency / EC press conference

-On 22/03/2010, Catherine Ashton, High Representative of the Union for Foreign Affairs and Security Policy and President of the Council, gave a press conference that closed the 3005th meeting of the Foreign Affairs Council.
+On 22/03/2010, Catherine Ashton, High Representative of the Union for Foreign Affairs and Security Policy and Vice-President of the EC, gave a press conference that closed the 3005th meeting of the Foreign Affairs Council.

 Ministers discussed in particular the Middle East Peace Process following Catherine Ashton's visit to the region and the situation in Haiti.
 Ministers also focused on Chili following the earthquake and the strengthening of EU operations in Afghanistan and Pakistan.